IverMartinson/RasterIver/readme.md

 - [x] texture support
 - [x] fix interpolation issue with UV maps (and probably normals and Z values too)
 - [ ] fix horribly named variables in request object functions
-- [ ] include rasteriver.h in the kernels for better code updatability
+- [ ] include rasteriver.h in the kernels for better code updatability (i dont think you can do that)
-- [ ] make kernels not be in strings (read the file at compile time and put it inside rasteriver.c as a string? put it in a header like how it is now?)
+- [x] make kernels not be in strings (read the file at compile time and put it inside rasteriver.c as a string? put it in a header like how it is now?)
 - [x] change all iterator variables in for loops to have "i_" before it's variable name
 - [x] add descriptions to RI functions
 - [x] optimize object memory usage by not loading object data multiple times when the same object is requested